 Robert continued to be a leader in the town of Victoria.
 He acquired additional acres in 1896 at a public auction for $25,000.
 The 1898 wedding of daughter Alexandra to Robert Johnston was portrayed in the local newspaper as a social event.

-After selling the Smith-McDowell House, Robert and wife Adeline moved to a smaller house that they built on Oakland Road in the remnants of the Oakland Land Company’s holdings.
-Newspaper articles from the turn-of-the-century provide us with a small glimpse into their life there.
-The Asheville Citizen reported on two meetings or classes for outdoor study, to be held at the Garretts’ home in Victoria.
-Certainly, Adeline maintained her position as a social leader for the women of Victoria, despite the move around the block.
+After selling the Smith-McDowell House, Robert and his wife Adeline moved to a smaller house they built on Oakland Road in the remnants of the Oakland Land Company’s holdings.
+Newspaper articles from the turn of the century give us a small glimpse into their life there.
+The Asheville Citizen reported on two meetings or classes for outdoor study to be held at the Garretts’ home in Victoria.
+Certainly, Adeline maintained her position as a social leader for the women of Victoria despite the move around the block.
 Because they eventually moved from the area, little is known about the Garrett’s remaining years.
 Their Oakland Road home survives today as the North Lodge Bed and Breakfast.
 The Town of Victoria, the Victoria Inn, and the Oakland Land Company survive only through road names.

 Prepared by Alex S. Caton, Revised by Rebecca Lamb, Smith-McDowell House Museum